loriVerbali/MeTalk/README.md

-# MeTalk - AAC Demo
+# HeroME - AAC Demo

 A playful web demo that lets AAC-using kids (ages 3–9) turn a photo into a cartoon avatar, then instantly view that avatar in pre-made feeling scenes grouped by simple categories.
 Tapping any tile speaks the feeling in EN/ES/PT.